SoumabrataBhowmik/Face_Recognition_Model/README.md

 - **No rejection mechanism deployed:** see the Threshold Analysis section above.
 - **Single-benchmark evaluation:** all results are obtained on FACECOM; generalization to other face recognition benchmarks or real-world surveillance imagery has not been empirically tested.

-## Citation

-If you use this work, please cite the accompanying paper (details to be added upon publication).

 ## System Architecture

 The face recognition system is divided into two primary phases: a model training pipeline utilizing a fine-tuned ResNet-50, and an inference pipeline that extracts L2-normalized 2048-dimensional feature embeddings for cosine similarity matching.